Supsource/Rock-Paper-Scissors-JS/README.md

 # Contributors

 Pull requests and stars are always welcome.
-For bugs and feature requests